-4.4 - Building Operations and Maintenance (3 Points)

-- a.
+4.3 - Building Staff/Tenant Education (2 Points) Describe any programs in place to educate building operations staff, property managers, engineers, leasing agents, and other personnel such as tenants about the importance of and methods for conservation.
+Building staff/tenant education can be conducted virtually via online courses rather than by in-house training, classroom training, or staff meetings.
+This may include encouraging or requiring participation in the BOMA Energy Efficiency Program, ENERGY STAR training sessions, BOMA BEST Practices, pursuing industry certification and professional development programs.
+4.4 - Building Operations and Maintenance (3 Points) a.
 Describe your building maintenance procedures and how they contribute to energy conservation.
-This should include the following as well as any additional procedures followed: - i.
-Preventative maintenance programs - ii.
-System documentation including reporting, annual testing results, etc. - iii.
-Equipment and system performance monitoring a.
+This should include the following as well as any additional procedures followed: i.
+Preventative maintenance programs. ii.
+System documentation including reporting, annual testing results, etc. iii.
+Equipment and system performance monitoring. iv.
+Sensor and control calibration.
+4.5 - Energy Performance Results (3 Points) a.
 Describe the steps taken to improve the energy performance of your building over the last three years.

-Sensor and control calibration iv.

-4.5 - Energy Performance Results (3 Points)

-4.6 - Building EMS Monitoring (3 Points)
+4.6 - Building EMS Monitoring (3 Points) a.

-a.
 Describe the Energy Management System (EMS) in place in your building and the degree to which you use it to reduce the building's energy consumption.
 Provide measurable results demonstrating reduction in energy and improved performance.

-Maximum of 2.000 words

-4.7 Attach the following:

-- a.
-1 ENERGY STAR Statement of Energy Performance (SEP) Must be an official ENERGY STAR SEP, failure to provide will result in disqualification at the Regional and International levels.
-THE SEP must be stamped by an engineer if the score is greater than 75 to receive representative points... - b.
-Canadian Entrants must also provide the BOMA BEST certificate or letter - c.
+Maximum of 2,000 words 4.7 Attach the following: a.
+ENERGY STAR Statement of Energy Performance (SEP) - Must be an official ENERGY STAR SEP, failure to provide will result in disqualification at the regional and international levels.
+THE SEP must be stamped by an engineer if the score is greater than 75 to receive representative points. b.
+Canadian Entrants must also provide the BOMA BEST certificate or letter. c.
 Charts or graphs outlining results.
-(Optional)

-1 attachment required; 2 attachments for Canadian Entrants; 1 Optional attachment

-SECTION 5: ENVIRONMENTAL/SUSTAINABILITY/HEALTH & WELLNESS

-Describe the following:

-5.1 Environmental (4 Points)

-- Describe the policies and procedures in place at the building.
-This may include accessibility for people with disabilities, indoor air quality management and testing, storage tank management, generator testing and management, hazardous waste management, asbestos management, refrigerant management and legionella testing and management, emergency clean up, blood-borne pathogen program, pandemic preparedness, and tenant environmental management and compliance. - b.
-Provide the building's exterior maintenance plan, including recaulking, window washing, pressure washing, etc., green programs affecting IAQ and/or any other environmental management programs. - Include any additional environmental and regulatory policies and procedures not mentioned above that are being followed.
+(Optional) 1 attachment required; 2 attachments required for Canadian Entrants; 1 Optional attachment SECTION 5: ENVIRONMENTAL/SUSTAINABILITY/HEALTH & WELLNESS 15 Describe the following: 5.1 Environmental (4 Points) a.
+Describe the policies and procedures in place at the building.
+This may include accessibility for people with disabilities, indoor air quality management and testing, storage tank management, generator testing and management, hazardous waste management, asbestos management, refrigerant management and legionella testing and management, emergency clean up, blood-borne pathogen program, pandemic preparedness, and tenant environmental management and compliance.
+Provide the building's exterior maintenance plan, including recaulking, window washing, pressure washing, etc., green programs affecting IAQ and/or any other environmental management programs.

+c.
+Include any additional environmental and regulatory policies and procedures not mentioned above that are being followed.